-- Maintain a record of fishing vessels entitled to fly its flag and authorized to be used for fishing activities in the Convention Area in accordance with the information requirements in the Annex. - 2.
-Provide annually by the end of February (same with the proposed deadline for Annual Reports) to the Commission, information in the Annex with respect to each fishing vessel entered in the record required to be maintained under the above paragraph and shall promptly notify the Commission of any modifications to this information. - 3.
-Provide to the Commission, as part of the annual report required pursuant to Article 16 of the Convention, the names of the fishing vessels entered in the record that conducted fishing activities during the previous calendar year. - 4.
-Also inform the Commission promptly of: - (a) any additions to the record: and - (b) any deletions from the record, specifying which of the following reasons is applicable: - (i) the voluntary relinquishment of the fishing authorization by the fishing vessel owner or operator; - (ii) the withdrawal or non-renewal of the fishing authorization issued in respect of the fishing vessel under Article 13 paragraph 2 of the Convention; - (iii) the fact that the fishing vessel concerned is no longer entitled to fly its flag; - (iv) the scrapping, decommissioning or loss of the fishing vessel concerned; or - (v) any other grounds, with a specific explanation provided.
+1. Maintain a record of fishing vessels entitled to fly its flag and authorized to be used for fishing activities in the Convention Area in accordance with the information requirements in the Annex.

+- 2. Update pertinent information required from paragraph 1 in the NPFC Vessel Registry established under Article 13, paragraph 10 of the Convention, noting that vessel submissions which do not include the initial data elements as indicated in the Annex will not be accepted by the database. - 3.
+Promptly update the NPFC Vessel Registry with: - (a) any additions to the record; e.g., new vessel authorizations; - (b) any modifications to this information with dates of such modifications; and - (c) any deletions from the record, specifying which of the following reasons is applicable: - (i) the voluntary relinquishment of the fishing authorization by the fishing vessel owner or operator; - (ii) the withdrawal or non-renewal of the fishing authorization issued in respect of the fishing vessel under Article 13 paragraph 2 of the Convention; - (iii) the fact that the fishing vessel concerned is no longer entitled to fly its flag; - (iv) the scrapping, decommissioning or loss of the fishing vessel concerned; or - (v) any other grounds, with a specific explanation provided. - 4.
+Provide to the Commission, as part of the annual report required pursuant to Article 16 of the Convention, the names of the fishing vessels entered in the record that conducted fishing activities during the previous calendar year.